-Disc Jockey (DJ) insurance refers to all the policies that protect professional DJs against business losses related to claims.
-Depending on the carrier, DJ liability insurance typically costs anywhere from $190 to $740 annually for general liability.
+Disc jockey (DJ) insurance refers to any policy that protects professional DJs from business losses related to claims.
+Depending on the carrier, DJ liability insurance typically costs $180 to $740 annually for general liability.
+However, most DJs can expect to pay in the lower price range for the average for DJ insurance.

 How DJ Insurance Works

-DJs, video jockeys (VJs), and karaoke jockeys (KJs) need insurance because the nature of their work, and frequent travel from one event to another increases the risk.
-This risk manifests itself in the form of a claim against your business—either from a third-party claiming bodily injury or property damage, some sort of financial loss because of unmet expectations, or a claim for damages to your own business property while you travel.
+DJs, video jockeys (VJs), and karaoke jockeys (KJs) need insurance because the nature of their work and frequent travel from one event to another increase the risk.
+This risk manifests in the form of a claim against your business—either from a third party claiming bodily injury or property damage, a financial loss due to unmet expectations, or a claim for damages sustained to your own business property during travel.

-DJ insurance provides multiple types of protection for your business.
+Insurance for DJs provides multiple types of protection for your business.
 For example, if your mixing board is stolen and you have inland marine insurance for it, then you can file a claim for this loss.
-Or, if a client alleges you ruined their wedding by not playing the contractually agreed-upon playlist, then you can file a claim to let your carrier handle the investigation and resolution of the situation.
+If a client alleges you ruined their wedding by not playing the contractually agreed-upon playlist, then you can file a claim to let your carrier handle the investigation and resolution of the situation.

 DJ Insurance Costs

-DJ insurance costs can vary depending on the value of the equipment, the venue, and how many events you book a year.
+DJ insurance costs can vary depending on the value of the equipment, the venue where you are performing, and how many events you book a year.
 Some DJs need insurance year-round, while others only need it for special events.
 Some insurers offer short-term policies for such instances—these are referred to as special event insurance coverage or short-term liability insurance.

 Insurance Policy | Coverage Amount | Estimated Annual Premium | Deductible |